arget13/arget13.github.io/_posts/2023-03-23-taking-a-leak.md

 gef➤  x/gx 0x7f2965f59e48
 0x7f2965f59e48 <__free_hook>:   0x0000000000000000
 ```
 Even though we have our chunk in the tcache's 0x20 bin pointing to `__free_hook`, the counter of the tcache's 0x20 bin is only 1.
-After allocating our chunk (removing it from the tcache) that counter is decremented to zero and the next allocation will ignore the tcache (and try to allocate the chunk from the unsorted bin, dying miserably in a segmentation fault<span id="1_"><a href="#1"><sup>1</sup></a>, *heaps* of entrails surrounding its cold and stiff corpse; the kernel, only moments away from finding it, will heave a sigh at the sight and start cleaning the muddle with the skill of someone who has had to do it already too many times, a single tear dangling from the chin).
+After allocating our chunk (removing it from the tcache) that counter will be decremented to zero and the next allocation will ignore the tcache (and try to allocate the chunk from the unsorted bin, dying miserably in a segmentation fault<span id="1_"><a href="#1"><sup>1</sup></a>, *heaps* of entrails surrounding its cold and stiff corpse; the kernel, only moments away from finding it, will heave a sigh at the sight and start cleaning the muddle with the skill of someone who has had to do it already too many times, a single tear dangling from the chin).

+Fair enough.
 Placing our chunk twice in the tcache in order to increment the counter to two would fix this.
 ```python
 # Create a chunk with PREV_INUSE set for our chunk that we'll make of size 0xa0
 # Add one chunk extra to prevent it from coalescing with the top chunk